 What is a mammogram and does it hurt?

 A mammogram is an x-ray of the breast.
 The breast is placed between plates and a lever compresses (flattens) the breast for a few seconds while the x-ray is being taken (see poster here).
 Although every woman’s experience is different most women do not find it painful.
 The majority of women find it a little uncomfortable and compare it to like having their blood pressure taken.
 The radiographer will work with the woman to make it as comfortable as possible.

 It is very important that the breast is compressed.
 It makes sure that more of the breast tissue can be seen, less radiation will be used and there will be no movement, which causes blurring on the x-ray.

 BreastCheck uses state of the art equipment to make sure a high quality image is taken.

-The Department of Health and Children chose the 50-64 year age group for screening as there is a greater proportion of women at risk of dying from the disease in this age group compared to women above or below this age range.
+BreastCheck is extending and in time the programme will be available to women aged 50 to 69.
+The Department of Health and Children chose this age group for screening as there is a greater proportion of women at risk of dying from the disease in this age group compared to women above or below this age range.

 In the following graph the line shows the increase in age-specific mortality (per 100,000 women) from breast cancer among Irish females in 2004.
 As age increases so does mortality from breast cancer.
 The bar chart shows the age-specific death from breast cancer as a percentage of total deaths among Irish women in 2004.
 It can be seen that as women pass 65 years the relative contribution of breast cancer to overall female mortality drops considerably.